It's really training camp now!

 "He ended up getting inside on me," Mills said.
 "Iron sharpens iron.
 He got me that time, next time's going to be my time.
 I'm gonna get him.
 That's good work."

 2. We've heard so much about Jeffery's catch radius and it almost seemed like Wentz was testing it out on Friday.
 He threw one ball behind him and Jeffery snagged it.
 He threw another low and he snagged it.
-Finally, he threw one on his back shoulder that Jeffery nearly made a sensational bobbling catch on.
+Finally, he threw one on his back shoulder and Jeffery nearly made a sensational bobbling catch.
 It fell incomplete, but it's likely that Wentz's confidence in his new weapon is growing.

 While Wentz looked good on Friday, Nick Foles and Matt McGloin didn't have their best days.

-While he wasn't a major pass-catcher in college, it's clear that's how the Eagles intend on using him.
+While he wasn't a major pass-catcher in college, it's clear that's how the Eagles intend on using him as such.

 "The package that they're using ends up being something a lot of times we match nickel against," defensive coordinator Jim Schwartz said.
 "You just treat [Pumphrey] like he's the third wide receiver.
 There's been a lot of those guys in the past.
 You go in the wayback machine, Marshall Faulk, you had to treat like he was a wide receiver.
 If he lined up in the backfield, you had to defend the run but you had to treat him like a wide receiver.
 It puts some stress on the defense."